demisto/content/Packs/Core/Playbooks/playbook-Ransomware_Response_README.md

 Auto process termination

-Next, the playbook executes an enrichment and response phase which includes two sub-playbooks, **Ransomware Enrich and Contain** & **Account Enrichment - Generic v2.1**.
+Next, the playbook will execute an enrichment and response phase which includes two sub-playbooks, **Ransomware Enrich and Contain** & **Account Enrichment - Generic v2.1**.
-The Ransomware Enrich and Contain playbook does the following:
+The Ransomware Enrich and Contain playbook will do the following:

 1.Checks if the initiator is a remote attacker and allows isolating the remote host, if possible.